Immortals (Achaemenid Empire): Achaemenid Empire

-The Battle of Opis was a transformative moment for Cyrus the Great and his Achaemenid Empire as it initiated the ascendancy over Mesopotamia and marked the first step for the conquest of Babylon later in history.
-The Immortals’ participation in the Battle of Opis victory solidified their reputation as the empire’s stalwart guardians, manifesting the elite military prowess and organizational replacement Achaemenid possessed.
-The fixed strength and population of 10,000 that sustained through a unique system of immediate replacement had fostered an image of invulnerability that amplified their psychological influences not only on both allies and foes, but also the Achaemenid empire image.
+The Battle of Opis was a transformative moment for Cyrus the Great and his Achaemenid Empire as it initiated the ascendancy over Mesopotamia and marked the first step for the conquest of Babylon later.
+The Immortals' participation in Opis solidified their reputation as the empire's stalwart guardians, showing the elite military prowess and organizational replacement Achaemenid possessed.
+The fixed strength of 10,000 had fostered an image of invulnerability that amplified their psychological influences not only on both allies and foes, but also the Achaemenid empire image.

 The legacy of Immortals from the Battle of Opis is deeply intertwined with their establishment as the foundational piece of the Achaemenid armed forces.
-Their success in early engagements like the Battle of Opis, had underpinned their continued greatness under later rulers like Cambyses, Darius the Great and Xerxes, their presence could also be found at Thermopylae and Gaugamela engagements.
-Their continued success at different appearances catalyzed the terrioriral expansion of the Achaemenid empire.
-When the Immortals were not in combat, they acted as the Persian Palace Guard that shaped the military traditions and reinforced their symbolic connection with Persian imperial authority.
+Their success in early engagements there, had underpinned their continued greatness under later rulers like Cambyses, Darius the Great and Xerxes, their presence could also be found at Thermopylae and Gaugamela engagements.
+Their continued success at different battles helped the expansion of the empire.
+When the Immortals were not in combat, they acted as the palace guard that shaped the military traditions and reinforced their symbolic connection with Persian imperial authority.

 Sasanian Empire

 The first recurrence of the word "Immortals" is in Roman historians' description of an elite cavalry unit in the army of the Sasanian Empire.
 Primary sources suggest that they numbered around 10,000 men in accordance with tradition, with the main formational difference being that they were heavy cavalry.
-However, recent scholarship has doubted the Roman description of the force, including their name, their size, and that they were modeled on the Achaemenid Immortals, although there may have been one or more of such distinct elite cavalry units during the Sasanian period.
+However, recent scholarship has doubted much of the Roman description, including their name, their size, and that they were modeled on the Achaemenid Immortals, although there may have been one or more of such distinct elite cavalry units during that period.
 Their task was mainly to secure any breakthroughs and to enter battles at crucial stages.

 Byzantine Empire

-The designation "Immortal" to describe a military unit was used twice during the era of the Byzantine Empire: first as elite heavy cavalry under John I Tzimiskes and then later under Nikephoritzes, the chief minister of Byzantine emperor Michael VII Doukas, as the core of a new central field army following the disastrous Byzantine defeat at Manzikert to the Seljuk Turks in 1071.
+The designation "Immortal" to describe a military unit was used twice during the era of the Byzantine Empire: first as elite heavy cavalry under John I Tzimiskes and then later under Nikephoritzes, the chief minister of Byzantine emperor Michael VII Doukas, as the core of a new central field army following their defeat at Manzikert to the Seljuk Turks in 1071.